dagrejs/graphlib/README.md

 # Graphlib

-Graphlib is a JavaScript library that provides an implementation of a directed multi-graph.
+Graphlib is a JavaScript library that provides an implementation of a multi-graph.
 This library is used as part of the [dagre](https://github.com/cpettitt/dagre) library, but is available here in a light-weight, standalone form.